 In 2018, it is expected that over 620,000 Americans will die of cancer.
 Cancer is the second most common cause of death in the US after heart disease.
 Compared to the economic impact of premature death and disability of all causes of death, cancer has the greatest cost worldwide.

-As a person’s cells accumulate mutations due to a combination of environmental and genetic factors rapid cell growth can occur.
-If the immune system is unable to recognize and kill those mutated cells masses tumors can begin to form.
+As a person’s cells accumulate mutations due to a combination of environmental and genetic factors, rapid cell growth can occur.
+If the immune system is unable to recognize and kill those mutated cells, tumors can begin to form.
 When those tumors reach a certain size, they can shed cells that spread throughout the body.
-Left undetected, those cells grow and and soon the person has late stage cancer consisting of large, well-defined tumors and small unseen groups of cells or micro-metastases.
+Left undetected, those cells grow and soon the person has late-stage cancer consisting of large, well-defined tumors and small unseen groups of cells or micro-metastases.
 These metastases can exist either in the blood or body tissue.
-Cancer is thus a regional and a systemic disease.
-To be effective at such a foe a treatment must destroy both the visible tumors as well as the unseen metastases.
+Cancer is thus a regional and systemic disease.
+To be effective against such a difficult disease a treatment must destroy both the visible tumors as well as the unseen metastases.

 Today’s best approaches